bikematrix/documentation/docs/configuration.md

 import Tabs from '@theme/Tabs';
 import TabItem from '@theme/TabItem';

-# Web Components Configuration
+# SDK Configuration

-This details out all the web components JSON configuration, all stored under the object `data-bikematrix-config`.
+This details out all the SDK / Web Component JSON configuration, all stored under the object `data-bikematrix-config`.

 :::info

-The web components were originally designed for Shopify.
+The SDK web components were originally designed for Shopify.
 This leads to much of the configuration seeming convoluted.

 Our goal for this documentation is to simplify and explain the configuration as much as possible.